Meadowstone/iOS/README.md

 If you want to be sure you'll be able run the app locally, follow these steps.
 If you don't like this setup (e.g. you want to use a different Xcode version), you can try experimenting with that as well.

 1. Install Xcode 11.6
-2. Add `libstdc++.6.0.9.tdb` library to Xcode's iPhoneOS and iPhoneSimulator SDKs
-    * `libstdc++.6.0.9.tdb` was removed from Xcode in the Xcode 10 release.
-That's why you need to add it manually.
-In order to do that, you can download Xcode 9.4.1 and copy these files into the same locations of Xcode 11.6:
-      * `<path_to_xcode_9.4.1>/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/usr/lib/libstdc++.6.0.9.tdb`
-      * `<path_to_xcode_9.4.1>/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk/usr/lib/libstdc++.6.0.9.tdb`
+2. Install CocoaPods 1.9.3
 3. Install pods
-4. Open `Farm POS.xcworkspace`, select the `Farmstand Cart` scheme, select a simulator running iOS 11, and run the app
+4. Open `Farm POS.xcworkspace`, select the `Farmstand Cart (DEV)` scheme, and run the app
 5. Voila!

 ## Notes
+* There are 3 schemes in the project:
+  * "Farmstand Cart" - represents the production version of the app.
+Includes the "Farmstand Cart" target.
+This version is installed on the iPad in the farm stand.
+You can also use this scheme to test some stuff that is not testable in the development scheme, such as real Stripe payments that charge the payment card.
+  * "Farmstand Card (DEV)" - represents the development version of the app.
+Includes the "Farmstand Cart (DEV)" target.
+Use this scheme for most of the development work.
+  * "Swift Migration" - as the name says, this one is used for Swift migrations.
+The Swift migrator checks only the files in the active scheme, so this scheme includes both production and development targets.
-* In order to fully use and test the app, you'll need a Farm Worker account and a Customer account.
+* In order to fully use and test the app, you'll need a Farm Worker account and a Customer account, for both production and development versions of the app.
 Please contact the app owner for those.